Simply Business homepage

 That protection extends to situations where an employee, business partner, or the business itself is sued for negligence.

-Along with shielding your personal assets, an LLC can protect control of the business resulting from a lawsuit.
+Along with shielding your personal assets, there are other benefits of being an LLC.
+It can protect control of the business resulting from a lawsuit.
 For example, let’s say you and a partner own an LLC together.
-Your partner has trouble docking his new boat and damages the slip at the marina.
-The marina owner sues your partner and wins.
+Your partner loses a personal lawsuit that has nothing to do with the LLC.

 Protecting your LLC with business insurance.

-How you structure your business is just one way to protect you financially.
-While starting your business as an LLC shields your personal assets, there’s not much protecting all that you’ve worked for in your business.
-You could still find yourself on the hook for accidents or negligence by you, your employees, or the LLC.
+How you structure your business is just one way to protect yourself financially.
+While the benefits of having an LLC include shielding your personal assets, you could still find yourself on the hook for accidents or negligence by you, your employees, or the LLC.

-However, business insurance can protect your LLC from a variety of risks.
+However, startup business insurance can protect your LLC from a variety of risks.

-For example, a plumber is doing light repairs to the pipes in a customer’s remodeled bathroom.
+For example, a licensed and insured plumber is doing light repairs to the pipes in a customer’s remodeled bathroom.
 Unfortunately, he doesn’t secure the caps as tightly as he should have, which causes considerable water damage in the new bathroom.

 The plumber’s general liability insurance policy could cover the $7,500 cost of repairing the water damage.
 The only out-of-pocket expense the plumber likely has is the insurance policy deductible.